-The mission of our Master's Program in Psychology with a concentration in Counseling is to provide students with a quality educational experience that prepares them to become licensed as a Marriage and Family Therapist in the state of California.
+The mission of our Master's Program in Psychology, Marriage and Family Therapy (MFT) concentration, Counseling track is to provide students with a quality educational experience that prepares them to become licensed as a Marriage and Family Therapist in the state of California.

 - The curriculum meets the California Board of Behavioral Sciences Marriage Family Therapist graduate training program requirements leading to licensure as an MFT in the State of California

 The primary purpose of the Master of Science program in Psychology is to develop mastery of a substantial body of knowledge and skills for students planning careers in counseling.
 The Counseling track emphasizes a variety of counseling theories and skills in training students for positions in counseling settings.
 Admission to the program is competitive.

 - A Bachelor of Arts or Bachelor of Science degree in Psychology and completion of the concentration prerequisites, with a grade of B or better or completion of a course in Introductory Psychology, completion of the concentration prerequisites with a minimum of 16 upper-division semester units in Psychology with a grade of B or better with course content acceptable to the Psychology Graduate Committee.

 - One upper-division introductory course in Experimental Psychology (PSYC 3000 or equivalent)

 - One upper-division introductory course in Abnormal Psychology (PSYC 3350 or equivalent)

 - One upper-division introductory course in Counseling Theory (PSYC 3790 or equivalent)

 - One upper-division introductory course in Counseling Techniques (PSYC 4770or equivalent)